 There are two main types of home coffee roasters; drum roasters that are essentially smaller versions of the models that the professionals use.
 Hot air roasters are on the other hand closer to popcorn machines in their design.

 Both have their pros and cons, so it’s hard to say that one is better than the other.
 Hot air roasters tend to be cheaper and faster, while drum roasters are great if you really want to learn the craft of coffee roasting.
 The model in the picture below is a Korean model named Kaldi Wide.
-I have had one for a few years, and it has been a great companion in my progress as a roaster.
+I have had one since 2017, and it has been a great companion in my progress as a roaster.